-Should You Be Friends With An Ex While In A Relationship?
-Experts Weigh In
+Here's The Truth About Whether You Should Be Friends With Your Ex While In A Relationship

 I don't know how to be friends with anyone I've so much as kissed.
-OK fine, that's an exaggeration, but I wish were mature a la Emma Stone and Andrew Garfield circa awards season 2017, and I'm not.
-I always try to maintain a friendship, and then either A: get super sad when I realize we're not going home together (and unfollow them for self-preservation).
-Or B: get too friendly with said ex and slip into flirtatious territory.
+OK fine, that's an exaggeration, but I wish I were mature a la Emma Stone and Andrew Garfield circa awards season 2017, and I'm not.
+I always try to maintain a friendship, and then either A) get super sad when I realize we're not going home together (and unfollow them for self-preservation), or B) get too friendly with said ex and slip into flirtatious territory.
 Even if said ex has a new boo.
 (Oops.)
 Is it right to stay friends with an ex while in a relationship?

 I recently spoke to my own therapist about this, after a few flirty text interchanges with someone I used to date who is not single.
 She reminded me that neither of us had crossed any line, and that I didn't know what this old flame's new relationship was like.
 Is a vaguely flirty text an indiscretion?
 Eh.
 Is a thread of texts with someone you used to be with all that out of line?
 Not necessarily, especially if things ended on good terms with that person.